surftrips.co

 Frequently asked

-La Laja is a reef break suited for advanced surfers.
-It is not a beginner wave.
-Start somewhere softer and work up.
+La Laja is a reef bottom, fast hollow shallow left-hand reef barrel, break suited for advanced surfers.
+This is not a beginner break.
+Build up at softer waves first.

 La Laja